lixia/cs118-fall16/project-2.md

 - The client should save file to `received.data` in the current working directory.

 - After server finishes transmission, it should terminate the connection using FIN/FIN-ACK procedure.
-The client should implement TIME-WAIT mechanism, e.g., using 2*RTO as a waiting time.
+The server should implement TIME-WAIT mechanism, e.g., using 2*RTO as a waiting time.

 ## Environment Setup